Updated: Oct 25

 To begin with you're so full of beans, motivation bursting from your seams.
 Scanning every portal with positivity gleamed eyes.

 Then the inevitable, the rejections come.
 And they keep coming.
 Or, they don't come, and you hear nothing, and you wonder, what's worse?
 All those hours you spent on perfecting your CV, those endless adaptations of various cover letters.
+Changing a sentence here, a sentence there.
+Adding in extra key words that you think they want to hear.

 Your hope starts to falter, and your standards start drop.
 Your eyes wander to other jobs that are only semi related to your expertise, and you think to yourself "hmmm I could kind of do that I guess" and you scrape together some sentiments of experience and pull out your blagging skills for yet another cover letter.
 Telling yourself that "you have to be in it to win it" and "it's worth a try", knowing deep down that they're definitely going to choose someone more experienced.